 About Us

-Sister Souurce, Inc. is the first and only organization dedicated to Black UU women, girls, and femmes.
-We are a 501 (c) (3) Non-Profit based in Atlanta, GA, with virtual ministries that span the US and Africa (for now!).
+Sister Souurce, Inc. is the first and only non-profit organization dedicated to Black UU women, girls, and femmes.
+We are a 501 (c) (3)non-profit based in Atlanta, GA, with virtual ministries that span the US and Africa (for now!).
 We have in-person opportunities coming to Atlanta and Delaware, to start, in early 2026.
 Our flagship events center Black, femme-identified community.
 We create spiritually expansive, Black-centered spaces that speak to those from various faith traditions and relationships to spiritual life.
-We believe in freedom, fun, and friendship.
+We also host events that welcome allies and wider audiences to celebrate Black joy alongside us.

 We have individual memberships based on covenant, community, and conviction.